 My Body was Acting Out…

 I was totally freaked out.
 It was causing me pain in places I had never had pain before.
 The worst symptom was the severe pain and vision loss I was experiencing in my right eye.
-Worse, I was newly sober and afraid my physical symptoms were a residual effect of my sobriety.
 I was anxious, afraid and alone.
 It would take three years to diagnose me.
 I could have gone to a different medical system for a 2nd opinion, but the comments I received about my physical symptoms being somatic and drug seeking paralyzed me.

 I’ll guide you to the rock.
 But you’ll be the one to step up onto it.

 of healing for me.
 I look forward to uncovering what emotional healing is all about for you.

 I found myself in a fog of panic and resistance.
 I recognize why it’s SO HARD to accept a life-altering diagnosis.

 When we understand where our shame stems from, we unlock so much potential and lean into the grieving process.

 I know you are showing your strength when nobody is watching, and you’re fighting battles others know nothing about.

 I’m not a “how does that make you feel” therapist.
 I’m not opposed to the question, but I don’t rely on it as my only form of inquiry.
 My goal is to help you get unstuck, offer new perspectives, and make our time together be an inspiring experience for you.